AtanasSpirtov/Spring-Bank-Project/README.md

 Download the database and inside it there is a default user When security wants username and password type nasko for username and nasko for password after that you can access every method which you want

-Now i am working on frontend of this application.I am going to use angular for it.